scionproto-contrib/csnet/README.md

 - Go 1.23 or newer (download [here](https://go.dev/dl/))

 To set up a local SCION Network execute the setup script in `scripts/setup-network.sh`.
 After successfully installing it, the network can be started with `scripts/run-testnet.sh`.
+Press `Ctrl+C` to shut down the test network.

 ## ESP32